-Proposals for settlement expansions, or to establish a new non-agricultural use in the prime agricultural area, will only be considered through an Official Plan Amendment, in accordance with the following requirements.
+Proposals to establish new non-agricultural uses in the prime agricultural area or expansion of a settlement will only be considered through an Official Plan Amendment in accordance with the following requirements.
 Such proposals shall prepare and submit planning and technical studies addressing these requirements.